fulldecent/solidity-template/README.md

 ## Introduction

-This repository is a starting point for anybody developing their own smart contracts.
+This repository is a starting point for anybody developing their own Solidity smart contracts.
 It is opinionated.
 You should use this as your starting point for all your projects.

 **Reusable utilities**